ZetaSpark/JS/README.md

-# JS
+# jS
-JS from beginner to Advanced Level this is fraud
+JS1 from beginner to Advanced Level this is fraud